Online Edith Head Photo

 My copy of Edith Head: The Fifty-Year Career of Hollywood’s Greatest Costume Designer.

-It was in the Bodega Bay Country Store that I connected with Edith Head.
-It was the huge coffee table book “Edith Head: The Fifty-Year Career of Hollywood Greatest Costume Designer” that drew me in closer.
+I connected with Edith, Head of the Bodega Bay Country Store.
+The giant coffee table book “Edith Head: The Fifty-Year Career of Hollywood’s Greatest Costume Designer” drew me closer.
 The book was slightly damaged but worth the purchase (especially since I got a discount).

-Edith Head was a towering figure in Hollywood even though her she stood only 5′ 1½ feet tall.
-Edith Claire Posner was born on October 28, 1897, in San Bernardino, California.
-She attended U.C Berkley and went on to get her Master’s Degree in Romance Languages from Stanford University.
+Edith Head was a towering figure in Hollywood even though she stood only 5′ 1½ feet tall.
+Edith Claire Posner was born in San Bernardino, California, on October 28, 1897.
+She attended U.C.
+Berkley and earned her Master’s in Romance Languages from Stanford University.

 Edith Head

 Edith paid her vocational dues before becoming the head costume designer at Paramount Studios.
-She taught French at the Hollywood School for Girls.
-The school needed an art teacher.
-Edith secretly took night classes at the Otis Art Institute, and then at Chouinard Art College in Los Angeles.
+She taught French at the Hollywood School for Girls, which needed an art teacher.
+Edith secretly took night classes at the Otis Art Institute and then at Chouinard Art College in Los Angeles.
 She supplemented her income by teaching art classes at the Hollywood school.

 Edith Head

 The rest, as it is said, is history.
 Edith remained with Paramount for more than forty years.
-In 1967, at the age of 70, she left Paramount Pictures and joined Universal Pictures, where she remained until her death in 1981.
+In 1967, at 70, she left Paramount Pictures and joined Universal Pictures, remaining until she died in 1981.

-According to IMDB (Internet Movie Database), Her trademark sunglasses were not “sunglasses” but rather blue lensed glasses.
-Looking through a blue glass was a common trick to costumers in the days of Black and White film to get a sense of how a color would photograph.
+According to IMDB (Internet Movie Database), Her trademark sunglasses were not “sunglasses” but blue lensed glasses.
+Looking through a blue glass was a common trick to customers in the days of Black and White film to get a sense of how a color would photograph.

 Now, let’s get to my favorite Academy Awarding-winning costumes Edith designed: